u0953009/11/README.md

    - First of all, insufficient number of training data was the hardest problem to solve in training the model.
    - Secondly, the dataset is not balanced.
       - Photos taken from side are the majority of the dataset, while photos taken from different angles, such as from the top, are relatively few.
       - In extracted images, images are taken from different angles and they are not balanced as well.
-In addation, since they are extracted from videos, a few images were necessarily extracted from a try.
-They are, not same, but simlar images, so this could affect the balance of the dataset.
    - Underfitting and overfittings are observed during training models.
 They appear in different patters depending on different numbers, or different types, of data.
 Tries to find a more fittable architecture for the dataset is neede.